microsoft/jacdac/spectool/README.md

 ```

 The first line specifies the name of the service (`name` in JSON format).

 Then we assign is unique identifier (`classIdentifier` in JSON format).
 These identifers are always of the form `0x1-------`.
+If you're just defining a new service, specify it as `1` or other invalid value
+and the jdspectool will suggest a valid random identifier.

 What follows is a short description of the service (`notes["short"]` in JSON).

 ```markdown